mysqljs/mysql/Readme.md

 With Pool, disconnected connections will be removed from the pool freeing up space for a new connection to be created on the next getConnection call.

+With PoolCluster, disconnected connections will count as errors against the related node, incrementing the error code for that node.
+Once there are more than `removeNodeErrorCount` errors on a given node, it is removed from the cluster.
+When this occurs, the PoolCluster may emit a `POOL_NONEONLINE` error if there are no longer any matching nodes for the pattern.
+The `restoreNodeTimeout` config can be set to restore offline nodes after a given timeout.

 ## Performing queries

 The most basic way to perform a query is to call the `.query()` method on an object